jeremybatesDC/vueGridBaseballCard/README.md

 ### 2nd release

+--> do we need compiler/full build on prod? i don't think so.
+I think we only need runtime.
+So make sure we're not loading more code than we need.

+--> Use Vue3 async components and suspense API

+--> css content visibilty new chromium property.
+Could help in chrome even though safari doesnT seem to want it.

+- CMYK misalign elements?
+How can i get an image trace of some kind?
+With canvas?
+- img crop/centering options
 - consider building a subsetted version of the font without the undesired axes (is that even a thing?) -- or even offering more than 1 parametric font (in performannt way) -- like a SERIF

 - for uploading photo could offer a choice: choose photo OR takeUserFacing.
 Otherwise I can't seem to express "go to photo roll, but IF user opens camera, have it facing front"